 The Finish - Magnolia Beach

+We will finish at Magnolia Beach where we will have our traditional shrimp boil (or BBQ - to-be-determined) and celebration starting at approximately 3:00pm.
+Please remember that the shrimp boil/BBQ requires registration and pre-payment, which should be done on the Texas 200 webpage in advance.
 This is a sand and shell beach and the approach is fairly deep right up to the beach.
 There are relatively new public restrooms with showers right there at the beach, and tent and RV camping is allowed if you want to stay the night after the event.
-If you choose to stay at a motel after the event, most options are located nearby in Port Lavaca.
-At the north end, there is a boat ramp for pulling out, but many folks also opt to pull their boats out on the beach (with appropriate 4WD vehicles) just a few hundred feet north of where the shrimp boil is located.
-Our vehicles and empty trailers are located about a mile from the shrimp boil, and it's usually fairly easy to find someone to drive you over to get your vehicle.
+At the north end, there is a boat ramp for pulling out.
+Our vehicles and empty trailers are located about a mile from here, and it's usually fairly easy to find someone to drive you over to get your vehicle.